-Pea protein is popping up for sale online as supplements, and it’s important to be mindful about the food products you are purchasing online.
+Pea protein is popping up for sale online as supplements, and it’s important to be mindful of the food products you are purchasing online.
 Many supplements such as protein powder sold online or from indie brands are not adequately tested for purity standards, meaning you may not receive the advertised product.

 While the U.S. FDA can issue a recall for a tainted product, it cannot do so until after it has been on the market.
 So, if you are purchasing pea protein powders, make sure it is from a reputable company or seller.

 Is it safe?

 Pea protein reactions can be especially troubling for allergy sufferers as products containing pea protein are not required to be labeled as an allergen at this point.
-However, pea protein will be listed as an ingredient in any food product so you can still get the facts from the label.
+However, manufacturers will list pea protein an ingredient in any food product that contains it, so you can still get the facts from the label.

 Also worth noting, FDA is investigating the long-term use of grain-free, protein-rich dog foods that often contain pea protein.
-Research is presently being conducted to investigate whether pea protein may contribute to a growing number of dilated cardiomyopathy cases found in dogs, and the FDA and researchers are exploring all ingredients to ensure the utmost safety for our pets.
+Scientists are currently conducting research projects to investigate whether pea protein may contribute to a growing number of dilated cardiomyopathy cases found in dogs, and the FDA and researchers are exploring all ingredients to ensure the utmost safety for our pets.

 Knowing the pea protein isolate found in many alternative meat products and meat blends is safe, and part of an overall healthful diet can make the decision to try a new product easier if we cannot find our favorite products, or if we’re feeling adventurous in the kitchen or on the grill.